ndrean/Solid-components/_posts/2020-01-22-ActiveRecord-Advanced-Queries.md

  ### Join

   Computer.joins(:accounts).merge(Account.admin).distinct

-If we want to know the list of computers whic have an employee profil:
+If we want to know the list of computers which have an employee profil:

   Account.where(role: 'employee').joins(:computer).map { |a| a.computer.name }

 ```ruby